tdownie0/music-theor-ease/topics/Website/ch1.md

 ## Chapter 1: The Run Down

-Welcome to the portion of this reading that will be disecting a modern website built with JavaScript, implementing TypeScript in advanced versions.
-Through this, you will given a chance to see what makes some modern web functionality work behind the scenes, and see the consiterations that can be taken into account when building a system for such a purpose.
+Welcome to the portion of this reading that will be dissecting a modern website built with JavaScript, implementing TypeScript in advanced versions.
+Through this, you will given a chance to see what makes some modern web functionality work behind the scenes, and see the considerations that can be taken into account when building a system for such a purpose.
 We will use Next.js and React in this program as well.
 Next.js handles the server and routing of web pages, and React is a javascript library that handles the frontend presentation, animations, and interactions with the visual representation of the site.
 There are actually several frontend libraries like React in the programming community today.
-Many of them interact with HTML (Hyper Text Markup Language, which is used to present things on a web page) to add logic.
+Many of them interact with HTML (HyperText Markup Language, which is used to present things on a web page) to add logic.
 React was made by Facebook, and used very commonly.